Skip to main content

 Major in Art (B.A., B.S.)

-Students in the Art major must complete one of the following sequences.
+Students in the Art major must complete one of the following sequences: Studio Arts, Graphic Design, Art History, Art Teacher Education.

 Studio Arts Sequence

 The Studio Arts Sequence emphasizes both breadth and depth of competence in Studio-based Art disciplines.
 It expands students’ horizons beyond the Foundations level with work in a variety of media and disciplines.
-By requiring intensive study, it develops depth within at least one Studio Discipline Area (ceramics, drawing, glass, intaglio, lithography, metalwork and jewelry design, painting, photography, sculpture, video, wood/metal or expanded media) through the completion of a specific series of courses.
+By requiring intensive study, it develops depth within at least one Studio Discipline Area through the completion of a specific series of courses.
 It likewise encourages exploration of new genres that break through traditional boundaries between disciplines and media.
 This sequence prepares students to work as visual arts professionals or pursue graduate studies.

 View Ceramics Discipline Area Course Requirements